-You were quietly surfing on the Internet when a page like the one below prompts you to enter your bank account information to verify that you are above 18.
-It is clearly stated that the access is free of charge, this age verification process is just a formality and no payment will be made with your credit card.
+You were quietly surfing on the Internet when a page like the one below prompts you.
+That page asks to enter your bank account information to verify that you are above 18.
+It is clearly stated that the access is free of charge.
+This age verification process is just a formality and no payment will be made with your credit card.

 If you enter this information, most of the times, you do have access to the contents of the website.
 Thinking you have just passed an administrative step, you quickly forget this short period of time (By the way, you have certainly mush more better things to do at this time)

 However, some time later, you notice a charge on your bank account.

 Indeed, it was stated in the general terms and conditions of the website with the age verification process, that the access was free for a limited amount of time (usually very short) and that the website would charge you if you didn’t unsubscribe after that.